ipb-halle/MetFragTraining/README.md

 **Topic:** Using MetFrag for compound identification with MS/MS data and additional information.

-Online training presentation is avalable [here](https://meier-rene.github.io/MetFragTraining/).
+A online training presentation is avalable [here](https://meier-rene.github.io/MetFragTraining/).

 ---

 In this hands-on session you will learn how to use MetFrag to annotate MS/MS spectra as a first step to identify a molecular structure given MS and MS/MS information.
 Furthermore, we will use additional experimental and meta data to support a putative identification.

 ---

 ### MetFrag webservice workflow

 In this example we have extracted a feature from a water (river) sample from a LC-MS/MS measurement with a precursor m/z&nbsp;230.1162 at retention time 10.1&nbsp;minutes.
 The data is acquired on a LTQ Orbitrap XL with a high mass accuracy (&lt;5ppm) in positive ion mode.
 The adduct type of the selected precursor ion is known as \[M+H\]⁺.

 Please download the prepared data: